 The 116710LN (LN = lunette noir = black bezel)

-This reference, which made its debut in 2007 was the first steel and ceramic GMT-Master II and can be sourced here, although it is now discontinued – https://www.officialwatches.com/product/rolex-gmt-master-ii-116710-ln/
+This reference, which made its debut in 2007 was the first steel and ceramic GMT-Master II.
+It was discontinued in 2019.

 The 116710LN was initially met with some grumbling from enthusiasts who noted that it was at a glance very visually similar to the submariner due to the black bezel.
 The polished centre link bracelet was accused of being less “tool-like” than its predecessor the 16710 because the centre links, which were polished to a mirror finish, picked up hairline marks and micro scratches which were highly visible in comparison to fully brushed bracelets.
 That said, the new solid link bracelets were hailed as infinitely more robust than the “tuna-can” bracelet and stamped clasps of pre-ceramic references.
 If there’s one thing to note with Rolex aficionados, it’s that you can’t please everybody and you can’t hold back technological advances for the sake of nostalgia.
 The bracelets on 6 digit reference Rolexes are superb.